eel3/sbeaml/README.md

 Target environments
 -------------------

-Windows, Linux, Mac OS X.
+Windows, Linux, macOS, etc.

-SBEAML is written in ISO C99 (to be precise, ISO C90 with stdbool.h/stdint.h), and so probably works fine on other OS.
+SBEAML is written in ISO C99 (to be precise, ISO C90 with stdbool.h/stdint.h), and so probably works fine on other OS and bare metal environment.

 Usage
 -----